-At the top of tomcrypt_custom.h are four macros denoted as XMAL-LOC, XCALLOC, XREALLOC and XFREE which resolve to the name of the respective functions.
+At the top of tomcrypt_custom.h are a series of macros denoted as XMALLOC, XCALLOC, XREALLOC, XFREE, and so on.
+They resolve to the name of the respective functions from the standard C library by default.
 This lets you substitute in your own memory routines.
-If you substitute in your own functions they must behave like the standard C library functions in terms of what they
+If you substitute in your own functions they must behave like the standard C library functions in terms of what they expect as input and output.